rodrivel/challenge-ml-backend/README.md

 ## API DOCS

-You can interact with the API in the next url: /api-docs/
+You can interact with the API [here](http://localhost:5000/api-docs/)

 ### Need to regenerate docs due to changes on it definitions?
 ```sh